Arte Moreno: Angels owner

 In October 2020, Moreno, through his company SRB Management, agreed to purchase Angel Stadium and the surrounding parking lots from the City of Anaheim for $320 million.
-In May 2022, it was reported that an FBI had conducted a corruption investigation into the dealings of the city and the stadium sale, which led to the resignation of Anaheim mayor Harry Sidhu on May 24.
+In May 2022, it was reported that the FBI had conducted a corruption investigation into the dealings of the city and the stadium sale, which led to the resignation of Anaheim mayor Harry Sidhu on May 24.
 In light of the scandal, the Anaheim City Council voted to cancel the sale later that day.

 On August 23, 2022, Moreno officially announced that he would explore a possible sale of the Angels franchise.
 In a public statement, Moreno said that he and his family decided "now is the time" after a "a great deal of thoughtful consideration".
 The franchise was estimated to be worth $2.2 billion by Forbes in an analysis from March 2022.
+However, he retracted that statement and committed himself to owning the team, citing "unfinished business".

+In his tenure, the Angels had a run of sustained consistency in the mid to late 2000s that included five American League West championships from 2004 to 2009.
+After failing to reach the World Series each time, they missed the postseason until 2014, two years after having signed Albert Pujols to a record 10-year deal for $254 million that outbid the St. Louis Cardinals.
+The Pujols deal is now considered one of the worst deals in free agent history as the career .300 hitter of the time proceeded to hit under .300 in each season before being released in 2021.
+The Angels won 98 games in 2014 but were swept in the first round by the Kansas City Royals.
+The next year saw them win 85 games but it also started a spiral for the team.
+From 2016 to 2025, the Angels have had a losing season and failed to reach the postseason each time, despite the fact that in four of those ten seasons they had an MVP on the roster (Trout won in 2016 and 2019 and Shohei Ohtani, acquired in 2018, won it in 2021 and 2023).
+The ten losing seasons, all under Moreno's leadership as owner, is the worst stretch in Angels history, eclipsing the 1971-1977 era.